-It’s often said that cities function like cells – the way the different components interact with each-other using energy, to create emergent features.
-With AI facilitating the communicative signalling molecules between greater sets of cells (fascia), and nature providing the feedback loops to keep these systems in check, the hybrid workplace is the structure of the organelles that shapes the formation of the signalling molecules, instigating the changes yet to come.
+In many ways, man-made cities function like biological cells – with different components interacting with each-other using energy, to create a complex adaptive system with emergent properties.
+With AI facilitating the communicative signalling molecules between greater sets of cells (fascia), and nature providing the feedback loops to keep these systems in check, the hybrid workplace is the structure of the organelles that shape the formation of the signalling molecules, instigating the changes yet to come.

-COVID has been nature’s catalyst into the society of tomorrow, instigating paradigm shifts in the collective intelligence and wisdom of the crowd that will produce more sustainable and holistic results.
-The move towards the hybrid workplace is the bridge that will help us get there.
+COVID has been nature’s catalyst into the new normal, instigating paradigm shifts in the collective intelligence and wisdom of the crowd that should produce more sustainable and holistic results.
+The move towards the remote and hybrid workplace is the bridge that will help us get there.
 Spaces such as x+why provide the resources to unite, inspire and amplify purpose-driven businesses that are implementing more socially responsible models of capitalism.

 The results of lockdown are constantly undergoing a process of refinement, and moving into the world of more remote work is little different.
-Arguably the most popular roadmap into the new normal so far, leverages the face-to-face interaction of the office, with the autonomy, choice and flexibility provided by the remote lifestyle.
+Arguably the most popular roadmap into the new normal so far, leverages the face-to-face interaction of the office, but replaces the hierarchy and politics with the autonomy, choice and flexibility provided by the increasingly remote model.

 Many employees have enjoyed having their own schedule, making more time for family, and being able to choose where to work.
 However they have often missed colleagues and the separation of work-home life provided by the office.
-The hybrid model adopted by satellite offices allows employees the choice of commuting to larger central HQs, predominantly for more important meetings, with the flexibility of being able to work closer to home, either in the format of a co-working space or their kitchen table.
+The hybrid model adopted by satellite offices allows employees the choice of commuting to larger central HQs, predominantly for more important meetings, with the flexibility of being able to work closer to home, either in the format of a co-working space or branching out into other networks.

-Likewise employers are finding that collaborative efforts are maximised through implementing the appropriate technology, alongside the spontaneous interactions that can only be fostered by the water-cooler.
+Employers are equally finding that collaborative efforts are maximised through implementing the appropriate technology, alongside the spontaneous interactions that can only be fostered by the water-cooler.
 Man is not machine, and the human-side of work has proven irreplaceable.
 Hybrid models therefore synergise this connection between the smart office and the social office.

 The implications of this on businesses are also economical.
 Many residents find that by employing more malleable and distributed models, they are able to reduce space waste by changing size, shape and location, thereby keeping their overheads lower.
 The challenges of scaling including the associated bureaucracy become far more manageable, with everything kept under one flexible monthly rolling package.